-[CCECG] which provides both operational and preparative guidance is the main and only user guidance required for the evaluated configuration of the TOE.
-Unless stated otherwise, [CCECG] supersedes all other related information in other product documentations.
-Also, [CCECG] in Table 1-1 "Supported MFP models and evaluated System firmware versions" covers all TOE platforms claimed in [ST] as explicitly listed chapter 1 "Introduction".
-The supported MFP models are listed in the table below:
+[CCECG] provides both operational and preparative guidance and is the main and only user guidance required for the evaluated configuration of the TOE.
+Unless stated otherwise, [CCECG] supersedes all other related information in other product documentation.
+Also, [CCECG] covers all TOE platforms claimed in [ST] as explicitly listed chapter 1 Introduction